MixRemix - Collaborate with Hairy Larry

 Permalink

 This is Hairy Larry inviting you to enjoy Something Blue every Saturday night at ten.
-This week we’re featuring John Stowell, The Trondheim Jazz Orchestra, and Rob Alley.
+This week we’re featuring Eilen Jewell, Melissa Carper, Anna and the Tanks, Angie Owens, Lady Day and The Prez, and Amy Helm.
 For more about the show visit the Something Blue website at sbblues.com.

 Don’t miss Something Blue, Saturday night at 10:00 PM CST, at kasu.org.